 guava Check the peel for scale insects, and remove them if found.
 Cut the fruit into slices across and examine each slice on both sides.
 The worms are the same color as the fruit (with a black dot at the head) and are hard to identify.
 Alternate method: Peel the fruit and check for a small hole or a dark mushy area.
 Cut out this area and examine it for worms in the flesh of the fruit. quince Halve the fruit and check for a worm or tunnel with dark crumbs.
 Remove the affected area.
 Quince in the U.S. is clean. carob Wash well, break into small pieces (2 cm.=1 inch) and check for crumbs, webbing, worms, or insects. raisins Due to the high incidence of infestation in raisins, the following thorough check should be done: Soak in hot water for at least 15 minutes.
 Rub raisins in water well and wait one minute.
 Pour the top layer of water onto a white plate and check the water for worms or brown insects.
 If found, don't use batch, because the worms can also be inside.
 If no bugs are found, rinse the raisins well under running water.
 It is preferable to use raisins of which samples have already been checked, such as raisins with a Badatz Eida Chareidis hechsher.
 For now, all raisins should be checked this way, even ones in boxes from California.
-Note: After the raisins have been soaked, they can be re-dried by putting them into an oven on low heat. strawberries There is a world-wide problem of thrips, small thin insects which hide in the little depressions on the strawberries and do not come off with the usual cleaning methods.
+Note: After the raisins have been soaked, they can be re-dried by putting them into an oven on low heat.
+Craisins can be used instead of raisins. mulberries raspberries Very infested and difficult to check.
+Avoid eating them. strawberries There is a world-wide problem of thrips, small thin insects which hide in the little depressions on the strawberries and do not come off with the usual cleaning methods.
 Therefore strawberries should only be eaten in one of the following 2 ways: Method A : With a knife, cut off the leaf at the top together with a few millimeters of the fruit.Remove any cracks, deep clefts, or damaged areas.
 Soak in water mixed with a little dishwashing liquid for 3 minutes, rub in the water, and rinse well under running water in such a way that the water reaches every part of the berry.
 This process should be done three times, after which the berries may be cooked or blended.
 Method B : Peel off the entire outer layer of the berry (including deep cracks and the place where the leaf is attached).
 Rinse well after peeling. figs fresh and dried Highly infested.
 The procedure for checking is complicated and difficult.
 For instructions, see sefer "Bedikas Hamozone Cahalocho."

-Rav Vaye shlita answers phone queries from 11:00 to 12:00 in the evening and on Friday from 2:00 until the beginning of Shabbos at (02) 532-5588.
+Answers to phone queries: from 11:00 to 12:00 a.m. and p.m. and on Friday from 2:00 p.m. until 30 minutes before Shabbos at (02) 532-5588.
 Rav Vaye's shiurim can be heard on Kol Haloshon at (03) 6171039.

 The sefer "Bedikas Hamozone Cahalocho" is available in book stores.
 For mail delivery, call (02) 5806612.
 This page may be copied and disseminated as a public service on condition that no changes are made to it.
-Available by calling (02) 5867047 or E-mail: vaiem@netvision.net.il
+Available by calling (08) 9766653 or E-mail: vaiem@netvision.net.il